The Southwark Arbitration Service was set up to resolve disputes between the council and its tenants, and between the council and leaseholders.

 How to apply

-If you are having difficulties completing the form you should call the Arbitration Service on 0207 525 7429 or email email@example.com,
+If you're having difficulties completing the form, call the Arbitration Service on 0207 525 7429 or email email@example.com,